 3) Enjoy the moment: The best advice we can give you on your speech, is to relax and have fun while you are doing it!
 Remember, wedding planning is over, you’re ticked all the items from your checklist, you are now married to the love of your life, all of your nearest and dearest are in one place, drinking and dancing and celebrating YOU!
 Bask in the glory and enjoy this moment, you’re a rock star!

 4) Thank your father in law: Traditionally you are the second speech of the evening, following the Father of the Bride.
 Maybe start your speech by thanking him for his kind words and of course, for letting you marry his daughter!
 If the father of the bride is still stuck on writing his speech, check out our top tips for him!

 6) Remember those who passed away: You may decide to mention those that have passed away.
 This is a very sensitive topic – so think about whether this is something that is important to you.
-We recommend you check with your bride, as she may want to include this in her speech (if she is choosing to do a speech).
+We recommend you check with your bride, as she may want to include this in her speech.
+Does your bride also need a hand with her speech?
+Check out our tips to the bride: writing your wedding speech!

-4) Now’s a good time to give the families some love.
-Thank them both for bringing you up to be the people that you are and for always being there.
-If the bride’s family is hosting, then make sure you say a big thank you from everyone for that.
-Also thank them for welcoming you into their family – any funny stories about asking your father-in-law for permission to marry his daughter, or meeting them for the first time would go down well here.
-This is also a great opportunity to give bouquets to the mothers, or presents to the families for all their help.
+Also, thank them for welcoming you into their family – any funny stories about asking your father-in-law for permission to marry his daughter, or meeting them for the first time would go down well here.
+This is also a great opportunity to give bouquets to the mothers or presents to the families for all their help.

 8) Thank your Best Man and Ushers: Next up are your Best Man and ushers for helping (and constantly celebrating with) you along the way to your wedding day.
-You might want to jump in and mock yourself here, before the Best Man does – as he will be speaking next, this is a good time to introduce him.
+You might want to jump in and mock yourself here before the Best Man does – as he will be speaking next, this is a good time to introduce him.
 If your best man is a social hand grenade, send him some speech giving tips we put together here.

-Sneaky tool: Calculate how long your speech will take to read – http://readtime.eu!
+Sneaky tool: Calculate how long your wedding speech will take to read – http://readtime.eu!